 It’s the usual sales funnel you’ve come to know with online marketing.
 You can mix and match the promotions depending on trends and interest.
 You’ll see many competitors in markets pushing niche sites fueled by content creation services.

-Basically: Cast a wide net on several niche topics and offers to create sustainable income when promoting pay per lead programs.
+Basically: Cast a wide net on several niche topics and offers to create sustainable income when promoting pay per lead affiliate programs.

 The Pay Per Lead Market: By the Numbers